RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart1.md

 we can re-use the same model definition from our monolithic application - no need to re-write or re-architect!

-Create a new Java class named `Inventory.java` in `com.redhat.coolstore` package with the following code, identical to the monolith code:
+Create a new Java class named `Inventory.java` in `com.redhat.coolstore` package with the following code, identical logics to the monolith code:

 ~~~java
 ackage com.redhat.coolstore;